 - Short form instructions – Read this to determine if you are eligible to use the short form.

 - California State income tax Long form - if you made money and received a scholarship and are not eligible to use the 540NR Short Form

 If you earned wages or collected a scholarship funds while you lived in another U.S. state besides California last year, you need to submit a tax return to that state.

-Retain photocopies of the completed statement and/or tax return form and any documents submitted.
+- Retain photocopies of all completed tax return forms and any documents submitted.